 Therefore, the exam will consist of 2 parts:

-The topic proposal should include
+The exam topic proposal should include

 The preferred form of the thesis is an article-based thesis of papers linked by an overarching research question or theme.
 The thesis should include an overview introduction of approximately 30-50 pages setting the publications in a broader context.
 The purpose of the introduction is to provide an overview of the research domain and a summary/discussion of the results and own contributions, which are then detailed in the accompanying papers.